jirilebl/scv/README.md

 See http://www.jirka.org/scv/

 * scv.tex is the LaTeX file
+* notations.tex is the list of notations
 * Figures are in figures/
-* publish.sh compiles the file to pdf
+* publish.sh compiles the file to pdf (probably overdoing it, but that doesn't hurt)
+* getstats.sh counts the numbers of sections, exercises, figures, etc.
 * resizepdftocrownquatro.sh resizes a pdf to Crown Quatro size which is what the printed version on lulu is using